It’s June already!

 2. Get Your Chimney Swept – You should have your chimney swept on a regular basis during the months it’s in use.
 Before you shut it down for the summer one final clean is highly recommended.
 By having one final clean before the summer, you can feel confident that there will not be any excessive tar or other deposits sat in your flue over the months of inactivity.
 When autumn comes, and you want to start using your fire again, you won’t be sweeping away months old debris.
 Having your chimney swept on a regular basis, and before final use can also help reduce acid corrosion.

-3. Check For Rust – Spend some time looking for any rust, which maybe manifesting itself.
+3. Check For Rust – Spend some time looking for any rust, which may be found in and around the stove.
 If you find any, taking action now will mean less work in the future.
 Use wire wool to firstly remove any loose parts, and to remove as much of the rust as you can, then apply stove paint.
 This is very high temperature paint, designed specifically for stoves.

 By taking a few preventative measures will mean come the autumn, your stove will only need a brief freshen up.